fe-data/fe-docs/docs/usage/personalise.rst

        Insert the shortcode ``[fe_personalise]`` anywhere on the page.

-       You can save 5 hits on your server by using the shortcode ``[fe_personalise cdn]``.
+       You can reduce server load by up to five requests by using the shortcode ``[fe_personalise cdn]``.
-       Instead of fetching the supporting files from your server, it fetches them from Cloudflare's global CDN.
+       Instead of pulling the supporting files from your own server, the shortcode loads them from Cloudflare’s global CDN.

-       Another option is to use the **dark** attribute in the shortcode.
+       You can also use the **dark** attribute in the shortcode.
-       The default theme is light, but if your site has a dark background you can use this keyword.
+       The default theme is light, but if your site has a dark background you can switch to the dark theme.
-       Combine it optionally with the **cdn** attribute and the resulting shortcode should be ``[fe_personalise cdn dark]``.
+       You may combine it with the **cdn** attribute, resulting in a shortcode like: ``[fe_personalise cdn dark]``.

 4. Use in order email
 ^^^^^^^^^^^^^^^^^^^^^